tripleo1/awesome/README.md

 - [photopea/photopea](https://github.com/photopea/photopea) - Photopea is online image editor
 - [pventuzelo/awesome-wasm-examples](https://github.com/pventuzelo/awesome-wasm-examples) - :sunglasses: A curated list of WebAssembly (wasm) examples
 - [pysemtec/semantic-python-overview](https://github.com/pysemtec/semantic-python-overview) - (subjective) overview of projects which are related both to python and semantic technologies (RDF, OWL, Reasoning, ...)
+- [relink2013/Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration.
 - [replayio/gecko-dev](https://github.com/replayio/gecko-dev) - Record Replay gecko based browser source
 - [rishirdua/awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries
 - [sanmak/awesome-blogs](https://github.com/sanmak/awesome-blogs) - List of awesome blogs run, managed by a human or two and not an organisation, company or institution.